-- · Opening the vehicle mechanically using the key and with the ignition off
+- · Mechanical opening of the vehicle with the vehicle key

-- Opening a door
+- · Opening a door

-- Opening the bonnet
+- · Opening the bonnet

 - Opening the rear lid

-- · Switching on the ignition
+- Switching on the ignition

-- · Movements in the vehicle interior
+- Movements in the vehicle interior

 - · Undue manipulation of the alarm

-- · Battery handling
+- Battery handling

 The acoustic signals sound and the turn signals flash for approx. 30 seconds.
 This may be repeated up to 10 times depending on the country.